embeddednodejs/embeddednodejs.github.io/content/ch_6.md

-# Upboard
+# Upboard and similar with Embedded Linux

-A good video for Windows how to install the Ubilinux OS on an Upboard is here:
+A good video how to install the Ubilinux OS on an Upboard from Windows is here:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/Tc_G6ylXSxg" frameborder="0" allowfullscreen></iframe>

 For MacOS/Linux users you can use the dd command to copy the files.
+After you insert a USB disk, you have to unmount it again, e.g. with:

+     # diskutil umount /dev/disk3

+Then, you need to copy a disk image.
+This can be done with the 'dd' command.
+Copying disk images takes a while.
+You can check the progress with http://unix.stackexchange.com/questions/11262/how-do-i-know-if-dd-is-still-working

 Similar to the video here:

 <iframe width="230" height="129" src="https://www.youtube.com/embed/xhZjpYQImck?t=1m50s" frameborder="0" allowfullscreen></iframe>